apimatic/apimatic-sdks-io/website/docs/ways-to-build-sdks/code-generation/build-vs-buy.md

 Code annotations is a great way to generate detailed documentation for each method in your SDK.
 Depending on the open source tool, your team may need to modify templates to include annotations in each language.
 For [SDK documentation with code samples](/docs/ways-to-build-sdks/code-generation/open-api-generator/generate-documentation), your team may be required to build a solution to generate runnable code samples.

-DX platforms like APIMatic provide language specific documentation for each SDK.
+APIMatic provides language specific documentation for each SDK.
 Developers can play with code samples right from the documentation and then try an API call to see the results.
 Generated docs can be embedded in existing portal software.

 ## Cost of Ownership